Baptist Church, Ipswich: Subsequent improvements

 The Art Deco-inspired refurbishment of the Ipswich Baptist Church is stylistically very different from Gill's other work, and it is plausible that he or a member of his office took inspiration from his work in supervising the construction of the Walter Burley Griffin Incinerator (now a theatre) in 1936 at Queens Park in Ipswich.
 Early in 1937, the year in which the church refurbishment was being planned, Walter Burley Griffin died unexpectedly aged 60 years while working in India.

 The allotment adjacent to the church, purchased by the Baptists in about 1940, was dedicated as a war memorial in 1950 by which time it had come to be used informally as a park.
-The Rev. JH Bird, who had come to the pastorate in 1947, led a group of volunteers in terracing the area and laying its grass.
+The Rev. J. H. Bird, who had come to the pastorate in 1947, led a group of volunteers in terracing the area and laying its grass.
 Concrete steps were set into the terraced faces.
-On 25 March, the Ipswich Mayor, Alderman JT Finimore, officially opened the park as the Central Baptist War Memorial Grounds.
+On 25 March, the Ipswich Mayor, Alderman J. T. Finimore, officially opened the park as the Central Baptist War Memorial Grounds.

 The memorial entrance to the park, a covered gateway with a plaque and wrought iron gates, was erected 4 years after the park was opened and dedicated by Rev. H Kestell Cornish on 25 April 1954.
 During the ceremony, the entire congregation led by ex-servicemen filed slowly through the gates.
 The memorial plaque bore the words "A tribute of remembrance to the men and women of this church who fought, suffered and died during the 1939-45 war" and was mounted on the front gable.

 With a view to the approaching centenary of the Ipswich Baptist congregation, renovations were again undertaken in 1958.
 The church ceiling had to be replaced, the interior was painted and a cross (now removed) was installed in the apse on the rear wall.
 The refurbished church was reopened on 15 February 1959.

 More changes took place in 1979.
 The platform area in the church was improved and a larger courtyard area was provided at the entrance.
 A sealed parking area was also established on the top terrace at this time (between the rear of the church and Baptist buildings on Limestone Street).

 The final alterations to be made to the church by the Baptists were in the late 1990s.
 Between 1993 and 1994, a larger entrance was made into the church on its eastern side.
 A large covered area was added to this extension in 1998.